standard-software/partsjs/README.md

 You can now use the functions of the parts.js object.

-To see the execution results
+To see console.log execution results

 Google Apps Script Home
 [parts.js test][run count][my function]